|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 A. Tuition charges and fees are based upon the student's enrollment status in the respective schools or colleges.
 Refunds are made in accordance with the student's academic records.

 B. Students will be charged 100% of their semester bill unless a withdrawal form is processed by a registration office of the University by the Drop/Add deadline date.
-The Drop/Add deadline date is published in the Class Schedule each semester and is at the end of the second week of the semester or the third day of each summer session.
+The Drop/Add deadline date is published in the Class Schedule each semester and is at the end of the second week of the semester.
 Students who process their withdrawal form by the deadline date will be issued a 100% refund.

 C. No credits will be made if a student does not process a withdrawal form for all registered classes.